Royal Flying Doctor Service

 The furthest corner.
 The finest care.

 The RFDS motto ‘The furthest corner.
 The finest care.’ speaks volumes for the integrity and importance of this invaluable health service to Australia’s far-flung, remote communities.
-With a fleet of 61 fully instrumented aircraft equipped with the very latest in navigation technology, the RFDS operates 21 bases across Australia.
-Backed by a team of pilots who annually fly the equivalent of 25 round trips to the moon plus doctors and flight nurses who are responsible for the care of over 270,000 patients, operating and maintaining effective communications links is a vital element of the RFDS operation.
+With a fleet of over 75 aircraft equipped with the very latest in navigation technology, the RFDS operates 23 air bases across Australia.
+Backed by a team of pilots, doctors and flight nurses who are responsible for helping over 1,000 patients per day, operating and maintaining effective communications links is a vital element of the RFDS operation.
 CallTech is proud to have played its small part in maintaining this vital communications link.

 People in remote areas of Western Australia seeking medical advice or assistance contact the RFDS 1800 emergency number.
 An emergency call centre operator will help the caller or transfer them to the mobile phone of a rostered doctor if further assistance is required.